What You Can Do

 Another important component of resettlement is cultural acclimation.
 NFR has taken our refugee families ice skating, bowling, to Yankees games, museums, Broadway shows and other theater events in NYC, to the movies, to Christmas light events, and into our own homes for holiday meals and gatherings.
 You can volunteer to do that, too.

-If you are interested in volunteering, email us at firstname.lastname@example.org.
+If you are interested in volunteering, please fill out this survey to let you know of your interests, skills, and passions.
+If you have questions, please email us at email@example.com.

 Given the current political climate, we need to advocate for refugees’ rights and let our representatives (local, state and federal) hear from us about pending legislation.
 For example: